estebanlvr/ContosoDashboard-SSD/README.md

 **Note**: The application uses `EnsureCreated()` for development, so just running `dotnet run` will automatically create and seed the database if it doesn't exist.

-## Learning Objectives
+## Security Concepts and Patterns

-This training application teaches:
+This training application demonstrates the following security concepts and patterns:

 1. **Authentication Patterns** - How to implement and configure authentication
 2. **Authorization Enforcement** - Using attributes and policies